ibexa/documentation-developer/docs/search/criteria_reference/order_search_criteria.md

 Order Search Criteria are part of [Search Criteria](search_criteria_reference.md) and they are supported only by Order Search.

-With these criteria you can filter orders by their order identifier, order creation date, order status, customer name, customer status, etc.
+With these Criteria you can filter orders by their order identifier, order creation date, order status, customer name, customer status, etc.

-## Order search criteria
+## Order Search Criteria

 |Search Criterion|Search based on|
 |-----|-----|